xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 dai-xlr-custom-namespace-1-digitalai-release   Bound    pvc-53564205-6e1e-45f0-9dcf-e21adefa6eaf   1Gi        RWO            vp-azure-aks-test-cluster-file-storage-class   3m33s
 ```

-On the moved PV for the release you will need to empty some folders, do that with following pod:
+#### C.4.OPTION_2.2 On the moved PV for the release you will need to empty some folders, do that with following pod
 1. Put following in file `pod-dai-pv-access-custom-namespace-1.yaml` (don't forget to update custom-namespace-1 with real namespace name):
 ```yaml
 apiVersion: v1